🧠

 LLM Failover

-Stack backup LLM connections.
-When your primary hits a rate limit or goes down, the kernel tries the next one automatically.
+Backup LLM connections.
+Rate limit or outage hits, the kernel tries the next one automatically.

 Model Agnostic

 Any OpenAI-compatible endpoint.
-Ollama, OpenRouter, Together, Anthropic, local models.
-Per-tree and per-mode assignments.
+Per-tree and per-mode LLM assignments.

 Extensions modify kernel behavior without touching kernel code.
 Register a handler.
 The kernel fires it at the right moment.
-Before hooks can cancel operations.
+Before hooks can cancel.
 After hooks react.
-Enrich hooks inject data into AI context.
+Sequential hooks capture return values.
+Open bus: any hook name is valid.

 beforeNoteModify note data before save